NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Quest for the Frozen Flame/Glyptodon.md

 abilities_mid:
   - name: ""
   - name: "Carapace Block"
-    desc: "`pf2:r`  **Trigger** An adjacent creature targets the glyptodon with an attack\n**Effect** The glyptodon turns, blocking the attack with its carapace and thrusting its heavy body toward the attacker.
+    desc: "`pf2:r`  **Trigger** An adjacent creature targets the glyptodon with an attack\n* * *\n\n**Effect** The glyptodon turns, blocking the attack with its carapace and thrusting its heavy body toward the attacker.
 It gains a +2 circumstance bonus to its AC against the triggering attack.
 If the attack critically fails, the glyptodon attempts to [[Actions/Shove|Shove]] the attacker."

 attacks:
   - name: ""